Poenari Castle

-Poenari Castle (/ro/), also known as Poenari Citadel (Cetatea Poenari in Romanian), is a ruined castle in Romania which was a home of Vlad the Impaler.
+Poenari Castle (/ro/), also known as Poenari Citadel (Romanian: Cetatea Poenari) and Poenari Fortress, is a ruined castle in Romania which was a home of Vlad the Impaler.
 The citadel is situated on top of a mountain and accessed by climbing 1,480 concrete stairs.

 Location

 The castle is located on the plateau of Mount Cetatea, facing the west side of the Transfăgărășan, on a canyon formed on the Argeș River valley, close to the Făgăraș Mountains.

 History

-Poenari Castle was constructed around the beginning of the 13th century by Wallachians.
-Around the 14th century, Poenari (then known as Castle Arges) was the main citadel of the Basarab rulers.
+Before Poenari Castle was constructed in the mid-15th century, another castle around the same location was erected near the beginning of the 13th century by the Wallachians, called Castle Argeș.
+In the mid-14th century, Castle Argeș became the main citadel of the Basarab dynasty.
 In the next few decades, the name and the residents changed a few times but eventually the castle was abandoned and left in ruins.